Search

 Planning performance

-The National Planning Improvement Framework (NPIF) is a performance-measurement approach based on self‑assessment, stakeholder peer review, and collaboration with our local authority partner Scottish Borders Council.
+The National Planning Improvement Framework (NPIF) is the process for measuring performance and producing an annual report.
+It creates a performance-measurement framework based on self‑assessment, stakeholder peer review, and collaboration with our local authority partner Scottish Borders Council.

 The national self-assessment framework consists of 5 themes: